rust-lang/cargo/src/doc/guide.md

 color = { git = "https://github.com/bjz/color-rs.git", rev = "bf739419" }
 ```

-Now, our builds will be the same.
-But, there’s a big drawback: now we have to
+Now our builds will be the same.
+But there’s a big drawback: now we have to
 manually think about SHA-1s every time we want to update our library.
 This is
 both tedious and error prone.